Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Analysis

-To study the properties of the structures identified in \S\ref{sec:analysis_id}, we carry out a PCA analysis on the radial profiles of the density and velocity dispersion.
-We take the following steps to derive the radial profiles.
+We take the following steps to derive radial profiles.
 First, we draw a series of constant density isosurfaces, each at a number density $n_i$.
-We use 50 density values uniformly spaced on a logarithmic scale between $n$ = 10$^{2.5}$ cm$^{-3}$ and 10$^{5.5}$ cm$^{-3}$.
-As Fig.\ \ref{fig:PDF} shows, these densities well sample the underlying probability density function (PDF) of density.
-Each isosurface is then converted to an equivalent radius by finding the radius that would construct a sphere that has the same volume as the volume enclosed by the isosurface, i.e., $V_\mathrm{iso} = 4 \pi R_\mathrm{eq}^3/3$.
-The radial density profile, $n(r)$, is then constructed from the series of densities, $n_i$, that define the isosurfaces and the corresponding equivalent radii, $R_\mathrm{eq, i}$.
+Since the isosurfaces may take any shape as dictated by the gas distribution, we make no assumption about the geometry of the cores.
+We use 51 density values uniformly spaced on a logarithmic scale from $n$ = 10$^{2.5}$ cm$^{-3}$ to 10$^{5.5}$ cm$^{-3}$.
+As Fig.\ \ref{fig:PDF} shows, these densities sample the underlying probability density function (PDF) of gas density well.
+Each isosurface is then converted to an equivalent radius by finding the radius that would construct a sphere that has the same volume as the volume enclosed by the isosurface, i.e., $V_\mathrm{iso} = 4 \pi R_\mathrm{eq}^3/3$.\footnote{ We note this definition is the 3-d equivalent of the effective radius that is often derived in observations of clouds and cores \citep{Rosolowsky_2006}.} The radial density profile, $n(r)$, is then constructed from the series of densities, $n_i$, that define the isosurfaces and the corresponding equivalent radii, $R_\mathrm{eq, i}$.
 For the velocity dispersion profile, we calculate the velocity dispersion of material enclosed within each isosurface, $\sigma_i$, and similarly construct the profile of velocity dispersion, $\sigma(r)$, from $\sigma_i$ and $R_\mathrm{eq, i}$.
-To avoid confusion with another core, we stop the construction of profiles when the volume enclosed by the isosurface overlaps with the dendrogram boundary of another core.
+Note that the profile represents the 3-d turbulent velocity dispersion and does not include the thermal sound speed.
+The structure boundaries defined by the dendrogram are only used to avoid confusion with another core.
+We stop the construction of profiles when the volume enclosed by the isosurface overlaps with the dendrogram boundary of another core.
 This occurs mostly when the core has a \textit{sibling}, i.e., a nearby leaf that has the same density minimum and shares the same \textit{parent} branch in the dendrogram.
-For a core that does not have a sibling \citep[the ``trunk-leaves''---independent structures at the bottom level;][]{Rosolowsky_2008b}, the profile is derived for radii beyond the boundary defined by the dendrogram.
+For a core that does not have a sibling \citep[the trunk-leaves---independent structures at the bottom level;][]{Rosolowsky_2008b}, the extent of the radial profile is not limited by the dendrogram structure boundary (see \S\ref{sec:analysis_id}).
 This method does not involve spherical averaging and can produce radial profiles for structures with different shapes in a reliable and consistent way.